hauptmedia/operaton-keycloak/examples/run/README.md

-# Installation on Camunda Platform Run
-This document describes the installation of the **Keycloak Camunda Identity Provider Plugin** on a the [Camunda BPM Run](https://docs.camunda.org/manual/latest/user-guide/camunda-bpm-run/) distribution.

 ## Install the Keycloak Identity Provider Plugin

 In order to install the Keycloak Identity Provider Plugin you have to download the library ``camunda-platform-7-keycloak-run-x.y.z.jar`` and copy it to ``$CAMUNDA_BPM_RUN_ROOT/configuration/userlib``.